metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 14	|	Dictyoglomus thermophilum	|		|	scientific name	|
 ```

+The archive contains a `readme.txt` file that contains information about all the files present in the archive.
+Please read it to get the full information about the NCBI taxonomy dump file.

 ## Preparing the set of complete genomes

+With {{% obitools %}}, the favorite format for storing sequences is the {{% fasta %}} format.
+Therefore, we will use the {{< obi obiconvert >}} tool to convert the genbank files to the {{% fasta %}} format.

 ```bash
 obiconvert --skip-empty \